ben441318936/PBF3D_taichi/work_journal.md

             <img src=simple_comp_graph.jpg width=400 />

     - Note gradients are just numbers, need to make sure the loss and corresponding gradients make physical sense and possibly reconsider if the operations can be differetiated in a sensible way
-        - Example: particle falling from only gravity, with ground as boundary, for *t* steps, what is derivative of its final height with respect to its initial height? h_f = h_i + 1/2 g t^2
+        - Example: particle falling from only gravity, with ground as boundary, for *t* steps, what is derivative of its final height with respect to its initial height? h_f = h_i + v_i t + 1/2 g t^2
             - If particle is still in free-fall at *t*
                 - Increasing initial height will also increase height at *t* by same armound, derivative should be 1
                 - Taichi AD matches in the discretized version